nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 #### Marking a customer : `markc`

-Bookmarks a customer from the list of customers.

-Do you have a customer you want to prioritise or stand out from other customers in the list?
-Use this command.
+You can use this command to prioritise a customer among the customer list.

 **Format**